hack-gpon/hack-gpon.github.io/_ont/ont-zte-f601.md

 {% include alert.html content="Looks like TIM and OF firmwares work only with their stock factory conf, so 97 or 116, otherwise no PPPoE" alert="Note"  icon="svg-info" color="blue" %}

-ZTE has create various region code that loads default valuse based on local ISP, this configuration can be changed using this command:
+ZTE has created various region codes that load default valuse based on the local ISP.
+This configuration can be changed using this command:

 ```sh
 upgradetest sfactoryconf X